philippluedtke/predictive_collision_avoidance/README.md

 The pipline was tested on the follwoing systems configuration:
 - Python Version 3.12.6
 - Microcontroller: Raspberry Pi Pico RP2040
-- Time-of-Flight Sensor: VL53L7CX  (8x8 grid)
+- Time-of-Flight Sensor: VL53L7CX  (8x8 multizone ranging sensor with 90° FoV)
 - Cobot: Universal Robot UR10e
 - Mounting Device: 3D printed single ring for 7 sensors

 # Cocnlusion
 In this paper, a novel, low-cost intrinsic sensing system is presented.
 This system is designed to address the limitations of reactive force and predictive collision avoidance in Industry 5.0 environments.
 By integrating a multi-sensor ToF array with a high-performance temporal voxel pipeline, the potential for real-time object tracking within super-sparse data structures has been demonstrated.
 The methodology applied for temporal occupancy filtering effectively resolves the chronic issues of ghosting and spatial merging that typically plague density-based clustering in discretized spaces.
 Moreover, the integration of a topologically-grounded hyperparameter selection for DBSCAN offers a robust theoretical foundation for the development of future low-latency HRC applications.
 While the system demonstrated a high degree of correlation with ground-truth movements and displayed robustness in close-proximity interactions, critical limitations were identified with regard to sensitivity and low-profile geometric detection (d < 2cm).
 Consequently, future work will concentrate on integrating adaptive background subtraction to accommodate semi-static environments and developing a global optimization framework for hyperparameters to ensure cross-platform scalability.
 This research offers a foundation for cobotic workspaces that are safer, more resilient, and inclusive.
 It aligns technological advancement with the human-centric priorities of the primary labor market.

-"More information can be found in the following paper: paper link"
+**More information can be found in the following paper: (paper link)**

 # The Code